FredoHN9/data-collection-challenge/README.md

 # Mars Weather Analysis

-This assignment analyzes and visualizes weather data from the Curiosity rover on Mars.
+This assignment analyses and visualizes weather data from the Curiosity rover on Mars.

 ## Part 1: Scraping Mars News